gyorilab/emmaa/doc/reports/askee_month10_report.rst

   polymerization unless additional conditions are supplied.
 - Filter to statements that are known to be direct, either based on annotations from pathway databases or determined from linguistic cues during text mining.
-- Filter to high-confidence statement that have belief score > 0.95.
+- Filter to high-confidence statements that have belief score > 0.95.
 - Filter to the most specific version of statements in case a statement appears at multiple refinement levels.
 - Filter strictly to genes in the Ras pathway (which are also the prior search